rangsimanketkaew/rangsimanketkaew/README.md

 ## Welcome to my Github 👋

-I'm Rangsiman (Nutt) 😄 and I am a Ph.D student in Theoretical Chemistry at University of Zurich ⚡.
+😄 I am a Ph.D student in Theoretical Chemistry 💻 + 🧪 at University of Zurich, Switzerland :switzerland:.